 - Village members participate in teams for the Freshman Engineering Design Day Challenge developing projects in the hall for Arcade Game, Concrete Canoe, Liquid Fountain, Hovercraft, Nuclear Probe, Precision Launcher, Rube Goldberg Machine

-- Village members are more likely to pursue and be selected for highly coveted leadership roles in University Housing and the College of Engineering: Engineering Mentors, Engineering Ambassadors, Caldwell Fellows, Chancellor’s First Year Leadership Program
+- Village members are more likely to pursue and be selected for leadership roles in University Housing and the College of Engineering: Engineering Mentors, Engineering Ambassadors, Caldwell Fellows, Chancellor’s First Year Leadership Program

 - Village members participate in outreach events demonstrating their commitment to serving the greater community by facilitating hands-on design projects for Engineering Place STEM Night events at local K-12 schools, Science Olympian Marbles events, and state-wide Science Olympiad tournaments.

 - Village members showcase their design and development skills by participating in Engineering Village Design Challenges like building and competing Pinewood Derby, constructing Catapults, designing models to be 3D-printed, etc.